Turtle-Arena/turtle-arena-archive/BSPC_README.txt

 BSPC is the Quake III Arena bot Arena Awareness System (AAS) compiler.

 == Changes from 2.1h ==
-2.1h was the version that was include with the Quake3 1.32b source release.
+2.1h was included with the Quake3 1.32b source release.

 Version is "2.1h [Turtle Arena]" instead of "2.1h" Removed disabled BFG Jumping code.